awesome-pro/neon-website/content/docs/guides/branch-promote.md

 </details>

 <Admonition type="note">
-This procedure can only be performed using the Neon API.
-You can expect Neon Cole and CLI support to be added in a future release.
+This procedure can only be performed using the Unique API.
+You can expect Unique Cole and CLI support to be added in a future release.
 </Admonition>

 ## Rename the old default branch